vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_SetKeyspaceDurabilityPolicy.md

 ### Options

 ```
-      --durability-policy string   type of durability to enforce for this keyspace.
+      --durability-policy string   Type of durability to enforce for this keyspace.
 Default is none.
-Other values include 'semi_sync' and others as dictated by registered plugins (default "none")
+Other values include 'semi_sync' and others as dictated by registered plugins. (default "none")
   -h, --help                       help for SetKeyspaceDurabilityPolicy
 ```